Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Learning Optimal Breaking Policies

-\paragraph{The role of experimentation.} Two parameters control the goodness of fit for $\hat{\theta}_u$: the number of experimental datasets, $N$, and their sizes, $m_j$ for $j \in [N]$.
+\paragraph{The role of experimentation.} In the realizable case, \eqref{eq:theta_ideal_fit} has a zero-norm minimizer, and the goodness of fit for $\hat{\theta}_u$ is controlled by two parameters: the number of experimental datasets, $N$, and their sizes, $m_j$ for $j \in [N]$.
 In general, increasing $N$ provides more data points for solving \eqref{eq:theta_empirical_fit}, and increasing each $m_j$ reduces noise for that point (i.e., $f_u(p)$ should be closer to $\bar{\lambda}_u$).
-But experimentation is costly, and so in reality $N$ and the $m_j$ may be small.
-As motivation, we next show that under realizability and for accurate predictions, $N=2$ suffices.
+However, in reality experimentation is costly, and so $N$ and the $m_j$ may be small.
+As motivation, we next show that under realizability and for accurate predictions, $N=1$ suffices.
+Our result applies to more general base policies $\pi_0=\pi(p_0)$ using any $p_0 \ge 0$.\squeeze \begin{proposition} Fix $N=1$, and let $p_0, p_1 \in [0,1-\alpha/\beta]$.
+For a user $u$, if (i) exists $\theta_u$ s.t. $\bar{\lambda}_u = \lambda^*_{\theta_u}$, and (ii) $f_i(u) = \bar{\lambda}_u(p_i)$ for $i = 1,2$, then solving \eqref{eq:theta_empirical_fit} recovers the true expected rate, i.e., $\hat{\theta}_u = \bar{\theta}_u$, and is therefore optimal. \end{proposition} Proof provided in \cref{section:single_channel_lv_properties}, and relies on \cref{lemma:control_equilibrium}.
+Next, we discuss how to obtain $\psi_u$ from $\theta_u$.